The Next Step is Living Off-Campus

-Just a few months after getting your student settled into their dorm, they will start to bring up where they want to live next year.
+Just a few months after getting your students settled into their dorm, they will start to bring up where they want to live next year.
 By December, they are ready to sign a lease.
 It is hard to imagine making a decision so early, however; the demand for living in certain areas is driving the need to sign early.
 You will hear them mention specific apartments yet all you want to know is the rent amount, is the area safe, how much it costs to rent an apartment.
 There will be questions you may not have thought to ask and how to keep it economical.

 Below we break down what questions your student should be asking:

 Most apartments and houses near campus require you to work with property management companies.
-Unfortunately, many of the multiple room apartment rentals will only include one or two parking spaces.
-Often, many of these apartments offer the option to purchase more reserved spaces; however, paying for these reserved spaces can be pricey and sometimes they are not in close proximity to your student’s unit.
+Unfortunately, many of the multiple room apartment rentals will only include one or two parking spaces, if any at all.
+Often, many of these apartments offer the option to purchase more reserved spaces; however, paying for these reserved spaces can be pricey, and sometimes they are not in close proximity to your student’s unit.
 You’ll want to ask this question when you begin searching for apartments.
 Some apartment complexes, such as Upark, USquare or UView, give you a special decal that allows you to park in the apartment complex parking lot.
 You receive a sticker that says UliveBoca and the year.
 Once you register your car with the office, you can park anywhere in the lot.
 The lots are right below your building and are well-lit at night.

 Most apartment leases start after August 1st and go through July 31st of the following year.
 The leases are based on 12 months but many students are only in Boca Raton for two semesters.
 This means your student will either have to pay for the summer months or they can sublet.
 Some students charge for others to use their specific room to store.
 We recommend limiting that to those they know as you do not want to put yourself in a position of being responsible should something happen to another person’s belongings.